JCThomas4214/CassMask/README.md

 ModelEvents.setMaxListeners(0);

 /*
-  You have access to the observer which next() and complete() function must be called inside the callback
+  The lastEntity; for create(), update(), and remove(): Entity object that was originally passed into the query
+    for find() and findOne(): the rows found in the table the next; this is a callback that expects zero or one argument. callback will call observer next() and complete() functions argument will be passed into next()
-    The lastEntity; for create(), update(), and remove(): json object that was originally passed into the query for find() and findOne(): the rows found in the table The client; this is the cassandra client, which can be used to execute additional queries */
+  The client; this is the cassandra client, which can be used to execute additional queries

+ */
-Model.schema.post('save', function(observer, lastEntity, client) {
+Model.schema.post('save', function(lastEntity, next, client) {
   // callback code goes here

   Model.Events.emit('save', lastEntity);

-  observer.next(lastEntity);
-  observer.complete();
+  next(lastEntity);
 });

 export default ModelEvents;